omalk98/CrystalBox-backup/use_cases/create_new_user.md

  ### Main Flow

 1. The actor enters a first name.
-(A1)
+2. The system validates the input.
-2. The actor enters a last name.
-(A2)
+3. The actor enters a last name.
+4. The system validates the input.
-3. The actor enters an email.
-(A3, A4)
+5. The actor enters an email.
+6. The system validates the input.
-4. The actor enters a password.
-(A5)
+7. The actor enters a password.
+8. The system validates the input.
-5. The actor selects a location from a drop-down menu.
+9. The actor selects a location from a drop-down menu.
+10. The system updates the drop-down menu's displayed option.
-6. The actor chooses a clearance level from a drop-down menu.
+11. The actor chooses a clearance level from a drop-down menu.
+12. The system updates the drop-down menu's displayed option.
-7. The actor registers the new user.
+13. The actor clicks the submit button.
+14. The system processes the POST request.

  ### Alternate Flows